joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_theological_virtues/of_charity_considered_in_itself/prologue.md

 (6) Whether it is the greatest of the virtues?
 (7) Whether any true virtue is possible without it?
 (8) Whether it is the form of the virtues?

-* Whether Charity Is Friendship?
-* Whether Charity Is Something Created In The Soul?
-* Whether Charity Is A Virtue?
-* Whether Charity Is A Special Virtue?
-* Whether Charity Is One Virtue?
-* Whether Charity Is The Most Excellent Of The Virtues?
-* Whether Any True Virtue Is Possible Without Charity?
-* Whether Charity Is The Form Of The Virtues?